The DIY build trap

 Control

-Control is the other argument we hear for going down the DIY route.
+Control is the other argument we hear for going down the DIY route in IT.
 This is a reasonable argument, but the counter argument is that more control comes together with more responsibility.
 The more code you write, the more code you need to maintain and operate.
 Building and operating high-quality software requires more and more knowledge and manpower.
-You need to consider the total lifecycle of the software - and a simple question you need to be able to answer is: who will maintain this software in 2 years?
+You need to consider the total lifecycle of the software – and a simple question you need to be able to answer is: who will maintain this software in 2 years?

 The force of laziness